wpmvc/database/README.md

 A powerful SQL query builder tailored for WordPress plugins, offering a fluent and intuitive interface inspired by Laravel's Eloquent Query Builder.
 It simplifies database operations, relationships, and schema management for WordPress developers.

-For a full list of available commands and detailed usage guides, please refer to the [Database Documentation](https://wpmvc.com/docs/database/schema-builder).
+For a full list of available features and detailed usage guides, please refer to the [Database Documentation](https://wpmvc.com/docs/database/schema-builder).